Peony

 Most are herbaceous perennial plants 0.25–1 m tall, but some are woody shrubs 0.25–3.5 m tall.
 They have compound, deeply lobed leaves and large, often fragrant flowers, in colors ranging from purple and pink to red, white or yellow, in late spring and early summer.
-The flowers have a short blooming season, usually only 7–10 days.
+The flowers have a short blooming season, usually lasting for only 7–10 days.

 Peonies are popular garden plants in temperate regions.
-Herbaceous peonies are also sold as cut flowers on a large scale, although generally only available in late spring and early summer.
+Herbaceous peonies are also sold as cut flowers on a large scale, although they generally are only available in late spring and early summer.